Isometries and isometric embeddings of Wasserstein spaces over the Heisenberg group: Introduction: motivation and main results

-Although the statement of this theorem is formulated for all $p\geq 1$ we should mention that the proofs for $p=1$ and $p>1$ are completely different.
-Therefore, in the body of the paper the statement is formulated for $p>1$ as Theorem \ref{p-isom-rigidity} and its proof is based on the description of vertically supported measures as endpoints of of geodesic rays (isometric embeddings of $\mathbb{R_+}$ into $\Wphn$).
-Using this description we can prove that up to an isometry of the base space, the Dirac masses are fixed by an isometry of $\Wphn$.
-Moreover this is true for all vertically supported measures as well.
-The technique of the vertical Radon transform is used finally to finish the proof in the case of $p>1$.
+\begin{theorem} Let $p>1$ and $n\geq1$ be fixed.
+Then $\Wphn$ is isometrically rigid, i.e., for any isometry $\Phi:\Wphn\to\Wphn$ there exists an isometry $\psi:\HH^n\to\HH^n$ such that $\Phi=\psi_{\#}.$ \end{theorem} The proof of this theorem is based on the description of vertically supported measures as endpoints of geodesic rays (isometric embeddings of $\mathbb{R_+}$ into $\Wphn$).
+Using this description we can prove that up to an isometry of the base space, all the Dirac masses are fixed by an isometry of $\Wphn$.
+Moreover, this is true for all vertically supported measures as well.
+The technique of the vertical Radon transform is used to finish the proof.

-The statement of Theorem \ref{isom-rigidity} for the case $p=1$ is formulated as Theorem \ref{W1}.
-In this case we do not have such a good information on geodesics, geodesic rays and vertically supported measures as in the $p>1$ case.
-The strategy of the proof is completely different: we shall work with pairs of points that are {\it not connected} by geodesics segments.
-Using these pairs of points of $\HH^n$ we characterize pairs of measures in $\Wohn$ that are connected by a {\it unique geodesic} given by the linear interpolation between the two measures.
-This description is then used to prove that Dirac masses are mapped to Dirac masses and thus up to an isometry of $\HH^n$ all Dirac masses are fixed.
-Eventually, this will imply that all finitely supported measures are fixed as well, finishing the proof also in the case $p=1$.
+We mention finally that the method of this paper does not work to prove the rigidity of the first Wasserstein space $\mathcal{W}_1({\mathbb H}^n)$.
+The reason for this is that in this case, we cannot give a metric characterization of complete geodesics and geodesic rays as in the case $\Wphn$ for $p>1$, (see Remark \ref{p=1 geod} for details).
+The isometric rigidity of $\mathcal{W}_1({\mathbb H}^n)$ will be treated by a different method in our forthcoming paper \cite{BTV}.

-\subsection{Preliminary notions, notations, and terminology}
+\section{Preliminary notions, notations, and terminology}